Business Analytics MS

 MBAMS 630 Statistical Analysis for Managers

 *Eligible Course Waivers

-Students that complete equivalent coursework may be eligible to waive some of these courses.
+Students who complete equivalent coursework may be eligible to waive some of these courses.

-A minimum of 30 credits (10 courses) total are required to meet University degree completion criteria.
-Waiving multiple courses may require completion of additional elective courses to meet the 30 credit minimum requirement.
+A minimum of 30 credits (10 courses) are required to meet University degree completion criteria.
+Waiving multiple courses may require the completion of additional elective courses to meet the 30-credit minimum requirement.